Health Professionals & Support Services Award rates in Australia 2025/2026

 - The Award uses a structured classification system based on qualifications, experience, and responsibilities.
 Health professionals are typically classified from Level 1 to Level 4+ depending on qualifications and years of post-qualification experience.
 For example, a new graduate physiotherapist starts at Level 1, progressing with experience.
 Support and administrative staff have separate classification levels based on duties and skills.
 Correct classification is critical—misclassifying employees by even one level can result in significant underpayment.

 - Within each classification level, there are pay points based on years of experience in that role.
-For example, a Level 2 health professional might progress through several pay points (2.1, 2.2, 2.3, etc.) as they gain experience.
+For example, a Level 2 health professional might progress through several pay points as they gain experience.
 Employers must track each employee's experience and progress them through pay points annually.
 Failing to apply pay point progression is a common underpayment issue.
+For full-time employees, progression is annual; for part-time and casual employees, it is after 1,824 hours of similar experience.
 Check the Award or Fair Work pay guide for the specific pay point structure for each classification level.